 Heat the oil in a medium skillet over medium-low heat; add the pepper, celery, and onion and sauté until softened but not brown (about 10-15 minutes), stirring occasionally.
 Add the garlic and sauté another 1-2 minutes, stirring constantly.

 For the Béchamel: In a medium pot over medium-low heat, warm the milk just until it comes to a very gentle simmer.
 In a separate medium pot over medium-low heat, melt the butter and then whisk in the flour.
 Cook the butter/flour mixture (called a roux) for about 3 minutes (it will be a light blonde color), whisking constantly.
-Gradually whisk the hot milk into the roux, then add 3/4 tsp salt and 1/4 tsp pepper.
+Gradually whisk the hot milk into the roux, then add ¾ teaspoon salt and ¼ teaspoon pepper.
 Turn the heat up and bring the mixture to a boil; let it boil for about 3 minutes, stirring constantly.
 Turn off the heat and whisk in 3 oz Gruyère.